unique locations in Italy

 01. Venice: The city without roads

-Famous all over the world for its picturesque canals, beautiful architecture, and rich culture Venice is hands down one of the most visited destinations in Italy.
-So while the city is definitely not a hidden gem, it’s still a truly unique location, that I couldn’t leave off this list.
+Famous all over the world for its picturesque canals and beautiful architecture, Venice is hands down one of the most visited destinations in Italy.
+So while the city is not a hidden gem by any means, it’s still a truly unique destination and I couldn’t leave off this list.

 The city is also known for its annual Carnival celebration (Carnevale di Venezia), which attracts visitors from around the world, eager to see the elaborate costumes and masks worn by participants.